Evaluation of the Dizzy Patient

 Fistula, Syncope, Hyperventilation test

 - Fistula Test or Valsalva test- .
-Occasionally helpful
+Occasionally helpful.
+Valsalva nystagmus is rare but specific.
+Fistula test is very insensitive.

 - Hyperventilation test - 30 seconds, look for nystagmus.
 Helpful when nystagmus changes direction compared to vibration or head-shaking nystagmus.